 Station tours are a great experience – whether by horse, quad bike or 4WD – giving a perspective on the enormity of property and the isolation of the Top End.
 Wildlife spotting includes the opportunity to go searching for the huge saltwater crocodiles, water buffalo, wallabies, bird life and more.

-Cattle mustering is seasonal, between the winter months of May to October and guests are welcome to watch or participate with the handling of stock.
+Cattle mustering is seasonal, between the winter months of May to October and guests are welcome to watch or participate with the handling of stock, depending on what is happening on the Station.
 Wild Bull catching, with the use of customised Land-Rovers and helicopters is a sure way to get the adrenalin pumping!

 Whether you’re a novice or enthusiast, the chance to try some of the best fishing in North Australia shouldn’t be missed.
 The Bullo River flows for 80km exclusively on the property providing the opportunity for fresh and tidal salt-water fishing.